angusjf/blog/content/blog/how-to-uninstall-vscode.md

 I'm personally convinced that it's how humans and machines were meant to communicate - but for most people that doesn't seem to cut it.
 I won't persuade anyone to use Vim unless it'll give them all the modern developer luxuries Visual Studio Code has spoiled them with.
 So I'll explain how to match all those features, without any of the Electron, Microsoft™ or reaching for the mouse.

-*Note that when I say Vim, I mean [Neovim](https://neovim.io), which I use nowadays - mostly for the LSP integration, which talk about further down.*
+*Note that when I say Vim, I mean [Neovim](https://neovim.io), which I use nowadays - mostly for the LSP integration, which I will talk about further down.*

 ## Plugins, or How I Learned to Stop Worrying and Love the Bloat